Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-SEA-net architecture offers a promising candidate for future models that combines symbolic representation and manipulation with the connectionist structure (\emph{8}, \emph{31}--\emph{33}).
-Recent advances in the field of natural language processing demonstrate the impressive ability of deep networks in processing syntactic information, which deals with complicated sequences of words.
-In the future, it would be essential to study how to add a syntax processing (SP) module to the CDP module, thereby enabling the SEA-net to handle sophisticated symbol sequences following specific syntactic rules.
-If this can be achieved, the enhanced CDP module may dynamically configure the TS module to execute a series of operations that simulate specific scenarios without them occurring in the real world, similar to the concept of ``embodied simulation'' suggested previously (\emph{12}).
-This would endow the network with functions such as planning and reasoning that are challenging for current AI.
+The SEA-net architecture is a promising candidate for future models, combining symbolic representation and manipulation with a connectionist structure (8, 31–33).
+Recent advances in the field of natural language processing demonstrate the impressive ability of deep networks to process syntactic information, which deals with complicated sequences of words.
+In the future, adding a syntax processing (SP) module to the CDP module would be important, enabling SEA-net to handle sophisticated symbol sequences following specific syntactic rules.
+If this can be achieved, the enhanced CDP module may dynamically configure the TS module to execute a series of operations that simulate specific scenarios without them occurring in the real world, similar to the concept of “embodied simulation” (12).
+This would endow the network with functions such as planning and reasoning, which are currently challenging for AI.

-The current deep neural networks rely on structural changes to acquire new functions.
-However, as the SEA-net architecture suggests, it is possible to achieve the same purpose by dynamically choosing a proper configuration without structural changes.
+Current deep neural networks rely on structural changes to acquire new functions.
+However, as suggested by the SEA-net architecture, it is possible to achieve the same purpose by dynamically choosing a proper configuration without structural changes.
 This framework can capitalize on the power of composability by achieving almost infinite functions with diverse but limited structural motifs.
-Furthermore, SEA-net architecture can be applied recursively.
-A CDP or an SP module at the lower level is a network structure itself.
-It could be treated as a TS module by another CDP or SP module at a higher level.
-It awaits future studies to explore such scalability to see if such a recursive structured system can eventually mimic the most remarkable feature of human language, i.e., being able to composite and understand infinite internal expressions from limited resources (\emph{14}).
+Furthermore, the SEA-net architecture exhibits the potential for recursive application.
+At the lower level, a CDP or SP module possesses its own network structure, which can be considered as a TS module when employed by another CDP or SP module at a higher level..
+However, further research is needed to investigate the scalability of this recursive structured system and to ascertain whether it has the potential to eventually mimic one of the most remarkable characteristics of human language: the ability to compose and comprehend boundless internal expressions despite limited resources (14).